suntt2019/dsacd/README.md

 ### What is this?

-* My course design for the data structure and algorithm course

-* A text editor which can edit, encode / decode, search text
+* A text editor which can edit, encode / decode, search text.

-### Prototype

-The features are listed in the prototype(in the publish "Prototype") and its introduction.
+* My course design for the data structure and algorithm course (on branch `main`).

+* My term project for the human-computer interaction course (on branch `hci`).